Theodorus Gustaff Truter: Early life

 He attended high school in George and the Normaalkollege in Cape Town.
 He then attended the Diocesan College in Rondebosch, after which he passed the law exam for the State Service through private study.

 Work

-On the 2 December 1892, he began work as a clerk in the office of the Colonial Secretary in Cape Town.
+On 2 December 1892, he began work as a clerk in the office of the Colonial Secretary in Cape Town.
 He was later promoted to the post of Chief Accounting Controller in that office.

 With the outbreak of the Second Anglo-Boer War during 1899, he joined the 2nd Battalion of the Light Horse Regiment as a trooper.
 He was later commissioned as an officer.
 With the occupation of Pretoria, he was appointed as the Chief Clerk of the Magistrate's Court, and on 16 March 1901 as the Assistant Magistrate of Pretoria.
 On 1 December 1904, he was appointed as the Resident Magistrate of Ermelo and was transferred on 1 April 1908 to the same post for the Standerton region.

 On 1 July 1910, he was appointed as the Secretary of the Administrator of the Transvaal and began the job of reorganising the department.